smartie-nv/Smartie-Test/NLP/nlp_nl_test.md

  - <sub><sup>Ignore 3 star reviews</sup></sub>

 #### Start - [https://www.coolblue.be/](https://www.coolblue.be/)
-On this webpage of CoolBlue, you see (on the left side of the page) 13 Categories.
+On the webpage of CoolBlue, you see (on the left side of the page) 13 Categories.
 As soon as you hover over one of these categories, multiple subcategories will pop-up.

 Your task is, to scrape **random** user reviews over **all** these subcategories, until you have a descent amount of reviews.
 As mentioned before, all the *3 star reviews* can be ignored.